stepvda/published/knowledge_preservation.md

 ## Introduction
 I’m working on a project to preserve knowledge of mankind for future generations.
-The idea is to make it less dependant of critical infrastructure such libraries, internet.
+The idea is to make it less dependant on critical infrastructure such libraries, internet.
-In case critical infrastructure would no longer allow knowledge to be spread than we would provide free access to what we store.
+In case critical infrastructure would no longer allow knowledge to be spread than we would provide access for free to what we store.
 Distribution could be a format like a DVD or a more limited local network.
 We already archive sources such as Wikipedia in many languages.
 I would however prefer not to be dependant on a single source.
 By this I consider open source content as a single source.
 However Wikipedia as do other media that are open source come with their own particular vulnerabilities.
 Having access to content about the same or similar topic from multiple sources provides a better guarantee for accuracy and completeness away from bias.